 Editorial notes for conference papers

 The article should be provided in electronic form (Microsoft Word).
 Standard A4 page with standard margins (2.5cm).
 Text should be written in Times New Roman font - 12 points, spacing between lines 1.0.
 The title of the article in bold 14 points.
 Footnotes directly in the text, e.g. (Nowak, 2009 or Nowak & Kowalski, 2016).
 If the paper contains graphs, graphics, attach the source files.
 We designate the tables at the beginning - we give the source under the table, while the captions and the source under the drawings.
-The volume of no less than 10 pages and no more than 13 pages.
+The manuscript should be no less than 15-20 pages.
 Abstract with the title at the beginning of the article.
 In the end, biographical note (s).
 Published previous monographs can be found in the "Monographs" menu.
 The edition applies to the last issue published in 2019.
 The use of a PAPER TEMPLATE is obligatory.

 To evaluate each submitted publication, at least two independent reviewers will be appointed.
 The adopted solution is a model in which the author(s) and reviewers do not know their identities (the so-called "double-blind peer review process").
 The review is in writing and ends with an unequivocal conclusion as to whether the article is accepted for publication is rejected.
 The publication will be approved/rejected if the merit criteria and the editing criteria are/are not met.